-Consistent with the CoC Program Interim Rule 578.93 (a), final rule 77 FR 21 5662 and CPD-15-02, all CoC recipients and subrecipients will make available their housing and services to families and individuals without regard to actual or perceived sexual orientation, gender identity (whether actual or perceived gender related characteristics), or marital status, in addition CoC and ESG program funded resipents and subrecipients will
+Consistent with the CoC Program Interim Rule 578.93 (a), final rule 77 FR 21 5662 and CPD-15-02, all CoC recipients and subrecipients will make available their housing and services to families and individuals without regard to actual or perceived sexual orientation, gender identity (whether actual or perceived gender-related characteristics), or marital status.
+In addition, CoC and ESG program funded recipients and subrecipients will:

-- Recognize that biological sex as reported at birth may not correspond to an individual significant dentity, ask about gender identity or sexual crientation to determine eligibility if the facility to which the individual client seeks admission has shared stocomy areas or cathrooms, or to determine the number of bedrooms to which a household may be entitled. - Provide access to shelter and housing programs based on a derson's self-icentified gender taking health and safety, and non-binary gender identity concerns into consideration. - 3 Neither request documentation of a person's sex lenatorry or medical history in order to determine appropriate clacement nor deny access to a single-sex emergency shelter or rapidly object because the individual single-lifty documents indicate a sex different than the gender with which the client or oftential client identifies or because his or her appearance or behavior does not conform to gender stereotypes into consider a person are gible for any facility based on the factor's pullined above. - 4 Maintain the confidentiality of any individual substituting regarding their sace or entation of gender identity indiffy persons who identify as CESTO when and bowhom that identification may be shared doing referrate, and during
+- Recognize that biological sex as reported at birth may not correspond to an individual's gender identity, ask about gender identity or sexual crientation to determine eligibility if the facility to which the individual client seeks admission has shared steeping areas or bathrooms, or to determine the number of bedrooms to which a household may be baltited - 2 Provide access to shelter and housing programs based on a person's self-identified gender, taking health and safety, and non-binary gender identity concerns into consideration - Neither request documentation of a person's sex, anatomy or medical history in order to determine appropriate placement nor deny access to a single-sex emergency shelter or facility solely because the individual's identity documents indicate a sex different than the gender with which the client or potential client identifies or because his or her appearance or behavior does not conform to gender stereotypes; nor consider a person ineligible for any facility based on the factors outlined above. - Maintain the confidentiality of any individual's disclosure regarding their sexual orientation or gender identity; notify persons who identify as LBGTQ when and to whom that identification may be shared during referrals; and, during